Skip to main content

 Bike Plan Update (2025)

 TAC MemberPlanningACT staff reviewed and submitted materials from TAC Meeting #2.
-The Berkeley Bike Plan Update will go to Berkeley City Council on November 18, 2025.
-Draft Plan can be viewed at berkeleybikeplan.org.
+The Berkeley Bike Plan Update was approved by the Berkeley City Council on November 18, 2025.
+Draft Plan can be viewed at https://berkeleybikeplan.org/

 City of Berkeley